 2. What did you study (are currently studying) at STU?
 Where did that take you (will take you)?

 Some people have a life goal, or a plan for what they would like to study and where they want to work.
 I don't think I can impress enough that none of this success was planned.
-If you had told me four years ago about all the things I just listed, I wouldn't have believed you; I would have laughed politely and thanked you for your confidence.
+If you had told me five years ago about all the things I just listed, I wouldn't have believed you; I would have laughed politely and thanked you for your confidence.
 I thought I'd be stuck in a dish pit for the rest of my life.
 Right now I'm working on another novel, and maybe I'll try and get that published.
 Or, maybe I'll try my hand at a Master's in English or Creative Writing.
 That being said, as much as I love pushing myself to meet bigger challenges, I can't deny the simple appeal of going back to washing dishes.
 I guess some people take a trip to a distant land when they graduate, or take a year off, or go right into grad school, but I'd kind of like to get back to my working roots in the service industry.
 Not forever, just for a little while, to give me a sounding board at the least.
 I think a little perspective couldn't hurt.
 I don't know, I just hope things work out in the end.

 3. What intrigued you about the ACPA?